querystream/querystream/README.md

-### QueryStream: A simpler way to build JPA Criteria queries, using a Stream-like API
+### QueryStream: Build JPA Criteria queries using a Stream-like API

 QueryStream allows you to perform JPA queries using a `Stream`-like API.